karttur/reprap/_posts/2019/2019-12-12-reprap-blender-rudder-part1.markdown

 <figcaption> Click _shift_+_S_ keys to position the cursor. </figcaption>
 </figure>

 Add the basic form you want to use to start with.
 In the example below I have added a cylinder.
 In the left column, below the list of basic shapes, the default parameters set for the shape you select appear: _Vertices_, _Radius_, _Depth_, _Cap Fill Type_, _Align to View_, _Location_ and _Rotation_.
-You can alter these parameters directly, or us the short keys and enter codes/numbers as described in the the next session.
+You can alter these parameters directly, or use the short keys and enter codes/numbers as described in the the next session.

 <figure>
 <img src="../../images/blender-rudder05.png">